portive/slate-plugin/docs/guides/05-customizing-files.md

 }
 ```

-When the file is finished uploading, our new Attachment will now show the content type after the number of bytes in the uploaded file.
+When the file is finished uploading, our new Attachment will show the content type after the number of bytes in the uploaded file.

 ## Custom `createFileElement`

 When a user uploads a file, if it's an image, it is handled by the `createImageFileElement` function passed to `withPortive` if there is one.
 If the file is not an image or there is no `createImageFileElement` function defined, then it is handled by the `createFileElement` function.

-Here's how it is used in the [Getting Started](./01-getting-started.md):
+Here's how it is used in [Getting Started](./01-getting-started.md):

 ```ts
 const editor = withPortive(reactEditor, {